Akash5307/Akash5307/README.md

 </div>

 ### Hi, I'm Akash 👋

-I'm a backend engineer currently building loan-origination systems at **WeRize** in Bangalore.
-Before this, I worked on the **Catapult HLS compiler at Siemens EDA** — the toolchain semiconductor companies use to convert C++/SystemC into RTL.
+I'm a backend engineer.
+I think in pipelines, async queues, and failure modes.
+When I'm not shipping, I'm competing on Codeforces or digging into something low-level just to understand how it works.

 I care about systems that don't fall over: memory profiling, async pipelines, and APIs that hold up under real traffic.